Students at graduation wearing caps and gowns, seen from behind

 Individual Career Advising:

 Dedicated alumni counselors with a depth of counseling and practice experience are available to provide the tools and support you need to identify and achieve your career goals.
 Please contact us at [email protected] to request an appointment.
-We will be available to review a resume and cover letter, discuss job search strategies and provide resources to support a job transition.
+We will be available to review your resume and cover letter, discuss job search strategies and provide resources to support a job transition.

 Access to Job Postings: